-- Dirty hummingbird feeder(s) - If the nectar is cloudy, discolored or has floating insects or debris, the feeder needs to be cleaned.
-Similarly, if the feeding ports are clogged or mold is growing on the feeder, it must be cleaned.
+You will know your feeder needs a cleaning when the nectar is cloudy or discolored or has floating insects or debris.
+It also needs a cleaning if the feeding ports are clogged or mold is growing on the feeder.
 You can clean one feeder at a time or multiple feeders at once.

 Disassemble the Feeder

-When you are ready to clean the feeder, carefully remove the base and detach all parts to disassemble the feeder as much as possible.
+Carefully remove the base and detach all connected parts to disassemble the feeder as much as possible.
 If the nectar has crystallized and the base cannot be unscrewed, soak it in hot water for 10-15 minutes to loosen it.
 Detach insect guards, perches, ant moats, and any other removable parts so the feeder can be thoroughly cleaned.
-Do not, however, force any parts to separate that may not be meant to be disassembled.Continue to 3 of 10 below.
+Do not, however, force any parts to separate that may not be meant to be disassembled.

-Drain Old Nectar
+Drain the Old Nectar

 Scrub the feeder's reservoir thoroughly using a mild dish soap solution.
-Both the inside and outside of the feeder should be thoroughly cleaned.
-A bottle brush can be useful to get inside the reservoir to remove any stuck-on residue or mold, while the soft cloth or sponge can clean the outside to keep the feeder sparkling.Continue to 5 of 10 below.
+Both the inside and outside of the feeder should be thoroughly clean.
+A bottle brush can be useful to get inside the reservoir to remove any stuck-on residue or mold, while the soft cloth or sponge can clean the outside to keep the feeder sparkling.

-Drain Feeding Ports
+Drain the Feeding Ports

 Drain any remaining nectar from the feeding ports and base, checking for buildup, mold, or clogs.
 You can run clean water through the base to check the flow of liquid and ensure there is nothing blocking the nectar.
-This will also help rinse any built-up sugar or debris out of the narrow feeding ports.Continue to 6 of 10 below.
+This will also help rinse any built-up sugar or debris out of the narrow feeding ports.

-Scrub Feeding Ports
+Scrub the Feeding Ports

-Scrub ports thoroughly with a small bristle brush or toothbrush.
-If possible, clean ports from both sides but take care that no bristles break off to clog the ports.
-Even if it seems as though the ports are clear and clean, this step is essential to remove any particles of mold or fungus that could quickly contaminate a clean feeder or new batch of nectar.Continue to 7 of 10 below.
+Scrub inside the ports thoroughly with a small bristle brush or toothbrush.
+If possible, clean the ports from both ends.
+Even if it seems as though the ports are clear and clean, this step is essential to remove any particles of mold or fungus that could quickly contaminate a clean feeder or new batch of nectar.

-Allow the feeder to air dry thoroughly so nectar is not diluted when it is refilled.
-You can put the feeder parts in a dish drying rack or lay them out on a dry cloth or paper towels if preferred.
-To help the feeder dry more quickly, wipe each piece down with a dry cloth before allowing it to air dry the rest of the way.Continue to 9 of 10 below.
+Allow the feeder to air-dry thoroughly so nectar is not diluted when it is refilled.
+You can put the feeder parts in a dish drying rack or lay them out on a dry cloth or paper towels.
+To help the feeder dry more quickly, wipe each piece down with a dry cloth before allowing it to air dry the rest of the way.

 Reassemble the Feeder